 Public Prosecutor initiates prosecution at its discretion.

-Civil proceedings: Possible reliefs include injunction, damages, search and seizure order, account of profits and statutory damages (patents, trade marks, geographical indication, copyright, industrial design).
+Civil proceedings: Possible reliefs include injunctions, damages, search and seizure orders, account of profits and statutory damages (patents, trade marks, geographical indication, copyright, industrial design).

 What is the length and cost of such procedures?